 Within weeks of quitting, your blood pressure decreases and circulation improves.
 After one year, your risk of heart disease is cut in half.
 After five years, your risk for particular cancers is cut in half.
 Quit now and reap the benefits sooner.

 In the event of a medical emergency, call 911.
-Locate your nearest CHI St. Luke's Health emergency room so you know where to go.
+Locate your nearest St. Luke's Health emergency room so you know where to go.
 Schedule an appointment with Baylor St. Luke’s Medical Group to get assistance on your journey to quit smoking and live a healthier lifestyle.
-Find out how much money you would save in a year if you quit smoking today using our Cost of Smoking Calculator.
+Find out how much money you would save in a year if you quit smoking today using a Cost of Smoking Calculator.